scala-ide/scala-ide.github.com/README.md

 ## Testing

-To test the website locally, use [jekyll](http://jekyllrb.com/).
+To test the website locally, use [jekyll](http://jekyllrb.com/) v1.0.2

 To start the server locally, with automatic refresh on file modification:

-    jekyll --auto --server
+    jekyll serve --baseurl ""